Manuel Thurnwald

-Manuel Thurnwald (born 16 July 1998) is an Austrian professional footballer who plays as a full-back for SC Rheindorf Altach.
+Manuel Thurnwald (born 16 July 1998) is an Austrian professional footballer who plays as a full-back for Floridsdorfer AC.

 Club career

 Early career

 Born in 1998, Thurnwald started his football career with Rapid Wien youth team.

 Rapid Wien

 In 2016, Thurnwald was called up for Rapid Wien first team.
 On 6 November 2016, Thurnwald made his senior team debut in Austrian Football Bundesliga against Wolfsberger AC at Allianz Stadion, playing the game as a starter for full-time game by coach Mike Büskens.

 Rheindorf Altach

 On 22 July 2019, Thurnwald joined Rheindorf Altach on a two-year deal with an option for one further year.
+He departed the club as his contract expired at the end of the 2022–23 Austrian Football Bundesliga season.

+Floridsdorfer AC

+On 27 January 2025, after being without a club for a year and a half, Thurnwald signed a contract with Floridsdorfer AC.